The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 Could a no-fault divorce affect the outcome for my finances or my children?

-It could even be easier to reach agreement about these things in some cases because the environment may be less confrontational.
+No-fault divorces don’t affect the way the court looks at the division of assets, financial provision, or child arrangements.
+It could now be even be easier to reach agreement about these things in some cases because the environment may be less confrontational.

 You’ll still need to resolve financial matters and arrangements for children.
 You can do this via various different routes including through the courts, negotiation, mediation, arbitration, collaborative law or a combination.